Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 14 Maret 2025 03.27.43 UTC
+- WIB: Jumat, 14 Maret 2025 04.23.55 UTC
-- WITA: Jumat, 14 Maret 2025 04.27.43 UTC
+- WITA: Jumat, 14 Maret 2025 05.23.55 UTC
-- WIT: Jumat, 14 Maret 2025 05.27.43 UTC
+- WIT: Jumat, 14 Maret 2025 06.23.55 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: success
+Kategori: nature